THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

 • AIR (Associazione Italiana Investor Relations): a non-profit association that aims to promote the professional role of the Investor Relations Officer and the quality of financial communication between companies and the financial community.

-• Anti-Counterfeiting Group (ACG): a non-profit association that aims to protect consumers from counterfeiting by facilitating training programmes and establishing a collaborative environment between companies and the main local authorities (about 3,400 euros).
+• Anti-Counterfeiting Group (ACG): a non-profit association that aims to protect consumers from counterfeiting through training programmes and the establishment of a collaborative environment between companies and the main local authorities (approximately 3,400 euros).

-• Assonime: an association of Italian joint-stock companies that works to improve industrial, commercial, administrative and tax legislation in Italy, with particular regard to company regulations, carries out studies and publications and represents the corporate point of view in dealings with Italian, European and international institutions.
+• Assonime: an association of Italian joint-stock companies that works to improve industrial, commercial, administrative and tax legislation in Italy, with particular regard to company regulations, conducts studies and publications, and represents the point of view of businesses in relations with Italian, European and international institutions.

-• Club 231: an initiative aimed at fostering the discussion on regulatory changes introduced under Legislative Decree 231/2001, favouring the exchange of knowledge and skills from a business, policy-making and academic perspective.
+• Club 231: an initiative aimed at fostering the discussion of new legislation on Legislative Decree 231/2001, favouring the exchange of knowledge and skills gained in the business and law sector as well as in the academic field.

 • Fondazione Altagamma: a foundation that brings together companies from Italy’s cultural and creative industries, recognised as true ambassadors of Italian style to the world.
 Its mission is to contribute to their growth and competitiveness.

-• INDICAM: the Centromarca institute for the fight against counterfeiting, active on several fronts, including the spread of a culture of anti-counterfeiting among industry operators, public authorities and the general public; the improvement of anti-counterfeiting legislation; and collective investigations among its members in cooperation with Italian diplomatic authorities for the protection of brands abroad (5,800 euros).
+• INDICAM: an association for the fight against counterfeiting, active on several fronts, including the spread of a culture of anti-counterfeiting among operators, public authorities and the general public; the improvement of anti-counterfeiting legislation; and collective investigations among its members in cooperation with Italian diplomatic authorities for the protection of brands abroad (5,900 euros).

-• PREVILINE ASSISTANCE (Intercompany Welfare Fund for companies that are clients of the ASS.
-GENERALI S.p.A.
-Group): a national association which aims to provide member companies with welfare services, through the provision of benefits in both mutual assistance and insurance services form, by signing agreements with insurance companies.
+• PREVILINE ASSISTANCE (Intercompany Welfare Fund for companies that are clients of the Assicurazioni GENERALI S.p.A.
+Group): a national association open to companies, which pursues welfare purposes for its members, through the provision of benefits in both the form of mutual aid and insurance policy, by signing agreements with insurance companies.

 • SNB-REACT (Coöperatieve Vereniging SNB-REACT): a non-profit association that promotes measures against counterfeiting.

 • Union des Fabricants (Unifab): a French association active in the protection of intellectual property rights.
-The association, which is also present in Tokyo and Beijing, supports its members in the fight against counterfeiting in Asia and in managing relations with local authorities.
+The association, which is also present in Tokyo and Beijing, supports its members in combating counterfeiting in Asia and in managing relations with local authorities.

-Due to its membership in these and other associations, the Group commits to provide its contribution in support of some particularly important topics for the business and the industry, such as industrial and production topics in the fashion industry (through various associations, the Group provides a contribution of approximately 80,000 euros) and ESG topics in the fashion industry (through various associations the Group provides a contribution of approximately 267,000 euros).
+By participating in the aforementioned associations and others, the Group commits to support some particularly important topics for the business and the industry, such as industrial and production topics in the fashion industry (through various associations, the Group provides a contribution of over 103,000 euros) and ESG topics in the fashion industry (through various associations the Group provides a contribution of approximately 303,000 euros).

-Furthermore, since 2019, Moncler has been a member of The Fashion Pact, a coalition of leading global companies in the fashion and textile industry that, together with suppliers and distributors, is committed to achieve shared goals focused on three main areas: fighting global warming, restoring biodiversity and protecting oceans.
-Within The Fashion Pact, Moncler is present both in the Steering Committee, a committee of various CEOs of member brands, aimed at maintaining an open dialogue between company executives and openly sharing ideas, guidelines and progress, and in the Operations Committee, the body that identifies the actions, working groups and awareness-raising activities to be implemented in order to achieve the priorities set by the Steering Committee.
+Furthermore, since 2019, Moncler has been a member of The Fashion Pact, a coalition of leading global companies of the fashion and textile industry that, together with suppliers and distributors, are committed to achieving shared goals focused on three main areas: fighting global warming, restoring biodiversity and protecting oceans.
+Within The Fashion Pact, Moncler was present, during its three-year term, in the Steering Committee, a committee of various CEOs of member brands, aimed at maintaining an open dialogue between company executives and openly sharing ideas, guidelines and progress, and continues to sit on the Operations Committee, the body that identifies the actions, working groups and awareness-raising activities to be implemented in order to achieve the priorities set by the Steering Committee.

 Relations between the Moncler Group and political parties and their representatives are guided by the highest principles of transparency and ethics, as stated in the Codes of Ethics of both Brands.

-In 2021 the Moncler Group did not make any contribution to political parties, lobbying activities or any other activities beyond those with associative purposes.
+In 2023 the Moncler Group did not make contributions to political parties, lobbying activities or any other activities beyond those with associative purposes.
 The political commitments and contributions made by the Group’s employees are understood to be personal and entirely voluntary.